GSA/digitalgov.gov/content/events/2019/06/2019-06-19-gsa-hackathon.md

 - The customer can accomplish the task independently.
 - The customer can accomplish the task efficiently.
 - The customer isn’t distracted by the layout of the environment or application.
-- The new additions to the application follows the new[U.S. Web Design System](https://digital.gov/2019/04/08/introducing-uswds-2/) 2.0, to the extent feasible.
+- The new additions to the application follows the new [U.S. Web Design System](https://digital.gov/2019/04/08/introducing-uswds-2/) 2.0, to the extent feasible.

 ### Emotional Response — 40 percent